 The Company continually develops capital expenditure, safety management and risk controls programs and assesses current and future operating and maintenance expenses that will be incurred in the ongoing operation of its systems.

-The Company also has an insurance program that provides coverage for business interruption, liability and property damage, although the coverage offered by this program is limited.
-(See "Insurance" for discussion of insurance terms and coverage).
+The Company also has an insurance program that provides coverage for business interruption, liability and property damage, although the coverage offered by this programme is limited (see the "Insurance - Terms and Conditions" section for discussion of insurance terms and coverage).
 In the event of a large uninsurable loss, the Company would apply to the ERA for recovery of these costs through higher rates.
-However, there is no assurance that the ERA will approve any such application (See "Regulation" for discussion of regulatory risk).
+However, there is no assurance that the ERA will approve any such application (see the "Regulation" section for discussion of regulatory risk).